problame/documentation/integrations.rst

 Notes
 ~~~~~

+- Saving an entry will add a new bookmark and save the article
 - Only the JSON format is supported
 - Refreshing feeds is not possible
 - Links, sparks and kindlings are not supported